White feather: As a symbol of pacifism and peace

-In contrast, the white feather has been used by some pacifist organizations as an icon of abstinence from violence.
+In contrast, the white feather has been used by some pacifist organisations as an icon of abstinence from violence.

 In the 1870s, the Māori prophet of passive resistance Te Whiti o Rongomai promoted the wearing of white feathers by his followers at Parihaka.
-They are still worn by the iwi associated with that area, and by Te Ati Awa in Wellington.
+They are still worn by the iwi associated with that area, and by Te Āti Awa in Wellington.
 They are known as te raukura, which literally means the red feather, but metaphorically, the chiefly feather.
 They are usually three in number, interpreted as standing for "glory to God, peace on earth, goodwill toward people" (Luke 2:14).
 Albatross feathers are preferred but any white feathers will do.
 They are usually worn in the hair or on the lapel (but not from the ear).

 Some time after the war, pacifists found an alternative interpretation of the white feather as a symbol of peace.
 The apocryphal story goes that in 1775, Quakers in a Friends meeting house in Easton, New York were faced by a tribe of Indians on the war path.
 Rather than flee, the Quakers fell silent and waited.
 The Indian chief came into the meeting house and finding no weapons he declared the Quakers as friends.
 On leaving he took a white feather from his quiver and attached it to the door as a sign to leave the building unharmed.

 In 1937 the Peace Pledge Union sold 500 white feather badges as symbols of peace.